 Federal Law

-About every five or six years, Congress enacts a law to “authorize” funds for surface transportation programs.
+About every five or six years, Congress enacts a law to authorize funds for surface transportation programs.
 Congress typically uses these reauthorization acts to review, revise and refine all aspects of federal surface transportation policy, including transportation planning.
 Since 1973, federal transportation law has placed the responsibility for carrying out the regional transportation planning process in urbanized areas on MPOs.

-The most recently enacted reauthorization act is the 2005 Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users, commonly called SAFETEA-LU, which builds from its predecessor, the Transportation Equity Act for the 21st Century (TEA-21).
-Key transportation planning products adopted after July 1, 2007, must comply with SAFETEA-LU.
-SAFETEA-LU expired on September 30, 2009 and a series of continuing resolutions have ensured the flow of federal transportation dollars.
-The Denver region will continue to follow the tenets and rules associated with SAFETEA-LU until such time as new authorization legislation has been enacted.
+The most recently enacted reauthorization is the Fixing America’s Surface Transportation (FAST) Act signed on Dec.December 4, 2015.
+The FAST Act incorporates many of the aspects of builds on its predecessor, the 2012 Moving Ahead for Progress in the 21st Century Act.